How to Choose a Flower Vase: Flower and Vase Pairing Guide

 - Wood: Wood vases give arrangements a rustic and natural feel.
 They can function as modern vases when in a sleek style, and they come in a variety of stains, colors, and textures to meet any of your needs.

-As you select from the various types of vases for flowers, you also have to consider the floral variety in your arrangement.
+As you select from the various types of vases for flowers, you also have to consider the variety in your vase floral arrangement.
 Some vases are better suited for certain blooms, so knowing how to complement your flowers with the right vase (and vice-versa) can make a world of difference.
 Blossoms have a style of their own that can either complement or contrast with that of your vase, but you have to decide which direction you’ll choose.

 Shop this Post!